Packing for a trip is rarely a pleasant experience, but it's especially stressful with cruises.

 It's never a bad idea to have some extra cash on hand, especially if you're traveling somewhere that accepts U.S. currency.

-Don’t bring so much that it would be upsetting if it were lost or stolen, but some small bills are handy for tipping or smaller purchases you don’t want to use your top travel credit card on.
+Don't bring so much that it would be upsetting if it were lost or stolen, but some small bills are handy for tipping or smaller purchases you'd rather not use with your top travel credit cards.

 Bottom line